pombreda/lepl/doc-src/index.rst

 * Parsers can be made much more efficient with automatic :ref:`memoisation
   <memoisation>` ("packrat parsing").

-* :ref:`Left recursive grammars <left_recursion>`.
-Memoisation can detect and
+* Memoisation can detect and control :ref:`left recursive grammars
-  control left--recursive grammars.
-Together with LEPL's support for ambiguity this means that "any" grammar can be supported.
+  <left_recursion>`.
+Together with LEPL's support for ambiguity this means
+  that "any" grammar can be supported.

 * Pluggable trace and resource management, including :ref:`deepest match
   <deepest_match>` diagnostics and the ability to :ref:`limit backtracking